 Toasting or browning the fresh tomatoes adds a depth of flavour, enhances the seasonings and reduces the acidity of the salsa.
 The charring also complements the flavour of the dried chiles often added to chirmol.
 The most popular chiles in Guatemala are the fragrant smoke-dried chile Cobanero grown in the highlands of Alta Verapaz around the city of Cobán, Guatemala and the chiltepe pepper, a tiny pepper that packs a powerful punch.

-Is Guatemalan Chirmol a Hot Sauce?
+This Guatemalan Chirmol Recipe is not a Hot Sauce

+Don’t be afraid that this recipe makes a fiery hot salsa!
 An important fact about chirmol is that it’s not considered a hot sauce.
 While it’s sometimes popular in Guatemala to sprinkle dried smoky hot pepper on the salsa before serving, just as often chirmol has no hot pepper in it at all.

 For an authentic chirmol, serve a hot pepper such as tiny toasted chiltepes (also known as chiltepin or chile tepin) on the side for extra kick.
 Each person adds the hot peppers according to their preference and heat tolerance.